A-1 Classified Diver Instructor Course

 Thank you for your interest in our SSI Classified Diving Instructor Course.
-Our program offers several unique elements, including more hands-on experiences than many other programs – and even the opportunity to apply your new skills at the Denver Downtown Aquarium!
-The course is filled with fun, challenges and meaningful information.
-Your success begins with arriving prepared, ready to learn, and eager to expand your knowledge and skills alongside others.
+Our program offers several unique elements, including more hands-on experiences than many other programs and the opportunity to apply your new skills at the Denver Downtown Aquarium!
+The course is fun, challenging and packed with valuable information.

-During this four-day course, you’ll gain the knowledge and experience to safely and effectively assist, train and certify divers with disabilities.
-The training you receive will be like nothing else you’ve ever done before.
+During this course, you’ll gain the knowledge and experience to safely and effectively teach someone with a disability using the unique Level 1-3 Classification process.
+The course will be like no other course you’ve taken.

 Day 1 (half day)

-• Classroom only – Meet fellow candidates and overview the course.
-Then we’ll start digging into the many aspects of the adaptive program including open discussions on various disabilities, course standards, classifications and the certification procedures.
+• Classroom only – Meet fellow diving professionals and overview the course.
+Then we’ll start digging into the many aspects of the adaptive program including discussions on various disabilities, reviewing course standards, and learn the unique process of the Level 1-3 classification process.

 Day 2 (full day)

-• Pool Activities – Begin skills training and role-modeling as someone with disability and someone assisting someone with a disability.
+• Pool Activities – Begin the process of roleplaying as an instructor, dive buddy, and someone with a disability.
 You’re guaranteed to discover the meaning of trust, confidence, expectation, reliance, and dependence.

 Day 3 (full day)